WHAT IS RICKETS?

 - Increasing daily sun exposure(UVB)

-- Making active dietary changes that mainly focuses on vitamin D
+- Making active dietary changes that mainly focus on vitamin D

 - taking fish oil supplements